Striving for excellence..... Learning for life

 The children will need comprehension skills but as a priority they will need to be able to DECODE first.

-This term we will be using the book The Royal Rabbits of London.
-We will be focusing on the 'interpret' skill in our sessions.
-We will add examples of our DERIC interpret activities throughout the term.
+Last term we used the book The Royal Rabbits of London and focused on the 'interpret' skill in our sessions.
+Below are examples of the tasks we completed alongside the book.

 For information about how we work in Year One, take a look at the document below.
 If you have any questions about anything, feel free to ask a member of the Year One team.